0x177/0x177/README.md

 - [LSNN](https://0x177.codeberg.page/snn.html): a work-in-progress (hopefully MVP in a few days) extremely cache friendly spiking neural network by mimicing limitations of (the overwhelming majority) of natural synapses (the rest of the synapses are important though so an extension is needed to cover them)

 ## contacts
-feel free to contact me whenever, i am incredibly non-busy
+feel free to contact me whenever, i am eager to connect (and i am incredibly non-busy, will probably reply instantly)

 email: kmalalamry8@protonmail.com